 You must be present during the webinar to access these forms.
 During the webinar, you will receive instructions on how to save these forms to your desktop and/or print them.
 If you exit out of the webinar before saving your forms to your desktop, you will not be able to access them again.
 The links to these forms are imbedded in the webinar.
 The School of Government does not have these forms.

 What to do after I save the forms and print them?

 - Ethics Verification Form- the elected official fills out the top and bottom portion.
 One part goes to the clerk for record keeping and the other part stays with the elected official.
 Do NOT send this form to the School of Government

 - CLE Form-This course has been pre approved for 2 hours of general CLE credit (not Professional Responsibility credit).
-Email the completed form to firstname.lastname@example.org on or before Friday, May 30th.
+Email the completed form to email@example.com within 15 days of watching.
 I will reply to your email with a confirmation of receipt.
 If you do not get a reply from me, then I did not receive your form.
-After the May 30th deadline, you will need to contact the NC Bar directly for instructions on getting CLE credit.

 All elected officials of North Carolina cities, counties, unified governments, sanitary districts, and consolidated city-counties.

 All cancellations must be submitted in writing, as outlined in the School's cancellation policy.
 No cancellation or refund is available for online courses and modules.